mozilla/jetstream/docs/proposal-0004-jetstream-preview.md

 Con:
 * more complex setup
 * security concerns, who/when is this triggered.
 We don't want to trigger it for when it gets merged on `main`, but ideally as part of the pull-requests

+### Display preview results in Experimenter

+A separate Preview Results page could be added to Experimenter showing generated preview results.
+These results would be pushed to a GCS bucket and would be generated nightly for new experiments.

 ## Related Work